dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## YOLO

-You only live once.
+You Only Live Once.
 No, it's not that.
 YOLO is You Only Look Once.
 So, cool.
 Wonder how would have they come with such cool acroynm.(*I mean reuse it*).
 Over the period of 3 years, 3 different versions of same algorithm with variations were proposed.
 Let's have a look at them one by one.

 - v1

-[YOLO v1](https://arxiv.org/pdf/1506.02640.pdf) was the first algorithm to unite detection and localization in single network.
+[YOLOv1](https://arxiv.org/pdf/1506.02640.pdf) was the first algorithm to unite detection and localization in single network.
 Everything achieved in end-to-end fashion.
 Input to model, model does something and comes with predicted output (both class probability and location of object).
 Ross Girshick (*he's back!*) et al proposes a single convolutional network simultaneously predicts multiple bounding boxes and class probabilities for those boxes.
-YOLO v1 trains on full images and directly optimizes detection performance.
+YOLOv1 trains on full images and directly optimizes detection performance.
 Let's analyse the steps used in the algorithm:

 - Input image passed to CNN network is divided into S x S grid (S = 7).
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
 - Each grid cell predicts B bounding boxes and confidence scores for those boxes.
 If no object exists in that cell, the confidence scores should be zero.-